MicrosoftDocs/entra-docs/docs/external-id/customers/concept-guide-explained.md

 :::image type="content" source="media/concept-guide-explained/sign-in-preview.png" alt-text="Flowchart that shows the sign-in preview step in the guide.":::

 The get started guide allowed you to preview the sign-in experience with your first user.
 At this step in the guide, you had to create a new user only to test the sign-up steps.
-In the guide, your newly created user was redirected to JWT.ms instead of your app because you hadn’t set up an app at this step.
+In the guide, your newly created user was redirected to JWT.ms instead of your app.

 To find the user you created during the guide setup, you can go to the [admin center](https://entra.microsoft.com/) and look for the user in the users list.
 You can find the user in the users list as a [customer user](how-to-manage-customer-accounts.md) and also manage your own account as a [tenant admin](how-to-manage-admin-accounts.md).
 If you’d like to see data on user activity and engagement for registered applications in your tenant, you can use the [Application user activity dashboards](how-to-user-insights.md).